beego/beedoc/en-US/mvc/controller/router.md

 The `PostFunc` other than `AllFunc` will be execute for POST request.

-The router of custom methods don't support RESTFul by default which means if you set router like `beego.Router("/api",&RestController{},"post:ApiFunc")` and the request method is `POST` then the `Post` method won't be executed by default.
+The router of custom methods don't support RESTful by default which means if you set router like `beego.Router("/api",&RestController{},"post:ApiFunc")` and the request method is `POST` then the `Post` method won't be executed by default.

 ## Auto matching